 Direct inquiries to Paul D. Fey

 The Department of Pathology and Microbiology at the University of Nebraska Medical Center sponsors the CPEP-training fellowship.
 This fellowship provides a hands-on experience in the basic disciplines of clinical microbiology through bench rotations, didactic lectures and contact with pathology residents, faculty, medical staff, and other fellows.
 Administrative experience through participation in management and committee interaction is also a part of the training.
 The fellowship will be enhanced through collaborative training provided by our sponsoring affiliates, Creighton University Medical Center, Nebraska Medicine (affiliated hospital system) and the Nebraska Public Health Laboratory.
-Applicants to the training program must have a doctoral degree (Ph.D., M.D., Sc.D., D.O. or Dr. PH) with graduate education in clinical microbiology or related discipline and be a U.S. citizen or permanent resident (green card holder).
+Applicants to the training program must have a doctoral degree (Ph.D., M.D., Sc.D., D.O. or Dr. PH) with graduate education in clinical microbiology or related discipline.
 Ideal candidates will have previous experience working within a diagnostic laboratory setting and a strong desire to pursue future activities as it pertains to public health and clinical microbiology.
 One individual is accepted into the program each year, which is dependent on the availability of funding.
 More information can be found on the program website.
-Applications will be reviewed from 1 July to 31 December or until position is filled for the fellowship beginning in July of the following year.

 University of North Carolina Hospitals, Microbiology